Wai, Maharashtra: Temples

 Temples built in the Wai area tend to be built in Hemādpanti-style architecture.
 Use of huge stone slabs is the major characteristic of Hemādpanti architecture.

 Four temples are near Brahmanshahi ghat: Chakreshwar, Chimneshwar, Kaunteshwar/Harihareshwar and Kaleshwar.
 Govardhan Sanstha ghat has Krishna Mandir.
 Near Brhmanshahi there are Vitthal and Ganpati temples.
 Ramdoh ghat has Rameshwar temple, Ramkund and Chilavali Devi temple.
 Gangapuri ghat has Lord Shiva, Dwarka, Bahiroba, Dattatray Temple.
 Ganpati Aali ghat has Ganpati and Kashi Vishveshvar temples.
 In Dharma Puri are Lord Vishnu temple and Mahalaxmi temple.
 Rokdoba temple (maruti) is built by Ramdas Swami.
 Dholya Ganpati temple is one of Maharashtra's prime temples.
 The large idol of Lord Ganesh is on Krishna River's ghats.

-Hanuman Mandir is near Mahaganpati ghat.
-Bhavani Mata Mandir Asale is near by Wai on Satara Road.

-Education

-As well as Pradnya Path Shala, Wai has the following institutes: